On this page:

 The Bolivarian Alliance for the Peoples of Our America (ALBA) was founded in 2004 by Cuba and Venezuela.
 They were joined by Antigua and Barbuda (2009), Bolivia (2006), Dominica (2008), Ecuador (2009), Grenada (2014), Nicaragua (2007), St Kitts and Nevis (2014), St Lucia (2013) and St Vincent and Grenadines (2007).

-Australia's Trade in Travel Services with Latin America (select countries) 2013 (A$mil)
+Australia's two-way trade in goods & services with Latin America (select countries) $A million

 Latin American student enrolment in Australia